 As previously noted, these functional classifications are generally equated with the jurisdictional divisions.
 In the more developed, larger urban communities, this relationship may not be as rigid, where the local community constructs and maintains all classes of the roadway system.
-In the typical rural transportation however, the jurisdictional and functional classifications maintain a closer relationship.
+In the transportation typical rural system, however, the jurisdictional and functional classifications maintain a closer relationship.
 The greatest emphasis of traffic in rural areas is generally on non-local, efficient movement whereas local access is secondary due to relatively low population densities.
-Table 5-I displays the functional class breakdown in Vilas County.
+Table 5-1 displays the functional class breakdown in Vilas County.

+Table 5-1.
+Road Mileage by Sunsaiction and Functional Olass in County, 2022

-Jurisdiction Fund Totals
+lurisdistion Fund Tatala

-Julisalction Arterial Collector Local Totals
+Jurisdiction Arterial Collector Local Totals

 U.S. and State 82.19 48.65 0.00 130.84

 County 0.00 204.25 0.00 204.25

 All Towns 0.00 152.68 953.89 1,106.57

 City of Eagle River 5.37 5.92 18.76 30.05

 Totals 87.56 411.50 972.65 1,471.71

-Totals 87.56 411.50 972.65 1,471.7
+Source: WisDOT & NCWRPC